 - If other researchers contributed to the project, they should be acknowledged on the application form.

 - A 250 word abstract is required.
 The abstract will be published as submitted in the program booklet.

-- Include a project description that includes an overview of your presentation topic, presentation materials (e.g. laptop computer), and any other information that may assist the planning committee.
+- Include a project description ON A MIDDLE SCHOOL LEVEL that includes an overview of your presentation topic, presentation materials (e.g. laptop computer), and any other information that may assist the planning committee.

 - A poster is required; it may also be supplemented with other presentation materials.
+A table will be provided to set up your presentation.
 Free poster printing will be available once the applications deadline has passed.

-- Graduate student posters should be designed specifically for the Next Generation Scholars Research Fair, which includes a target audience of 7th and 8th grade students.
+- Graduate student posters should be designed specifically for the Next Generation Scholars Research Fair, which includes a target audience of 7th and 8th graders (12- 14 years old) students.